Aust1nS2/automated_scrublet/README.md

 ```
 ## Example run

-When the script is called it will write the output to the directory that
-you are currently in so cd into that directory first
+The script takes ordered arguments.
+Argument 1 is the path to the folder with the scrublet .py scripts.
+Argument 2 is the path to the folder with cellranger runs.
+Argument 3 is the the path to the output directory.

+You can have multiple cellranger runs in one input folder and the bash shell scripts will loop over all of them.

 Run commands:
 ```
-    cd /path/to/the/scrublet/folder/
+    cd /path/to/automated_scrublet/scripts/
-    bash scrublet-RNA-auto.sh /path/to/install/of/automated_scrublet/scripts /path/to/folder/with/cellranger-runs/
+    bash scrublet-RNA-auto.sh /path/to/automated_scrublet/scripts /path/to/folder/with/cellranger-runs/ /path/to/the/output/folder/
 ```
 Example run:
 ```
     cd /diskmnt/Projects/Users/austins2/pdac/primary_tumor/sn/scrublet-snRNA/2022-11-08/
+    bash /diskmnt/Projects/Users/austins2/tools/automated_scrublet/scripts/scrublet-RNA-auto.sh \
+    /diskmnt/Projects/Users/austins2/tools/automated_scrublet/scripts \
-    bash /diskmnt/Projects/Users/austins2/tools/scrublet-RNA-auto.sh /diskmnt/Projects/Users/austins2/tools/automated_scrublet/scripts /diskmnt/Projects/HTAN_analysis_2/Cellranger/snRNA_of_multiome/2022-11-08/
+    /diskmnt/Projects/HTAN_analysis_2/Cellranger/snRNA_of_multiome/2022-11-08/ \
+    /diskmnt/Projects/Users/austins2/pdac/primary_tumor/sn/scrublet-snRNA/2022-11-08/
 ```
 ## Example output

 There are 5 files that will be generated as output for each sample that
 is listed in the input directory:
 ```
-    /scrublet/run/directory/
+    /scrublet/output/folder/
                             |
                             |
                             Sample_1/